AryaveerSR/Hypaper/README.md

 A Notes App.
 Kinda wip but useable.
 Also am too lazy for screenshots.

-Currently Working on : Selection and Bulk Delete
+Currently Working on : actually making it look good

 ## Download